Oakland Long Wharf: Demolition

 Throughout the pier's existence, progressively greater portions of the bayshore tidelands were filled in.
 It was demolished in the 1960s to make way for an expansion of the growing container ship facilities of the Port of Oakland.
 The only structure that remains of the Oakland Long Wharf is the SP Mole's switchman's tower, which was restored and moved to Middle Harbor Shoreline Park.
+In the early 1970s, the Bay Area Rapid Transit (BART) trunk line and the east portal of the BART Transbay Tube connecting Oakland with San Francisco were added near the alignment of the Long Wharf in the Port.

 Nearby railroad wharves

 In order from north to south, the other moles and wharves along the Oakland shore have included: